Employee NPS or eNPS is a method to measure your employees’ willingness to recommend your company as a place of work.

-The hiring and on-boarding processes are really expensive and steals a lot of effort and time from you.
-It is imperative to to be always in the know about your employees’ attitudes towards your brand.
-When the employees don’t feel challenged or recognized enough,they leave.
+The hiring and onboarding processes are really expensive and steal a lot of effort and time from you.
+It is imperative to be always in the know about your employees’ attitudes towards your brand.
+When the employees don’t feel challenged or recognized enough, they leave.
 Conducting employee NPS at regular intervals helps you monitor the changes and patterns emerging in employee behaviors.
 Finding the root causes for employee disengagement lets you avoid them altogether

 How do you assess the Employee NPS results?